B-Interactive/KTX1_proof-of-concept/README.md

 - **Texture Compression Format Support:**
   This proof-of-concept only supports the same texture compression formats already enabled for ATF in OpenFL/Starling.
-    - If your platform/GPU does **not** support any of these formats, the corresponding KTX1 textures will not display.
+    - If your platform/GPU does **not** support any of these formats, the corresponding KTX v1 textures will not display.
     - No new texture compression formats or decompression routines have been added... yet.

 ---